 When there is a collision involving a motorcycle and another vehicle, the consequences can be extremely serious to the motorcycle driver and passenger.
-In the multiple vehicle accidents, the motorcyclist is likely to sustain the most severe injuries.
+In multiple vehicle accidents, the motorcyclist is likely to sustain the most severe injuries.
 What causes motorcycle accidents?
 We hear the same explanations over and over and they often involve the lack of awareness of surroundings or a distracted driver.
 Other vehicles either didn't see the motorcycle or misjudged the speed of the motorcycle.
-A motorcycle rear-end accident can be deadly.
-Injury severity increases with speed, alcohol involvement and motorcycle size.
+A motorcycle rear end accident can be deadly.
+Injury severity increases with speed, alcohol involvement, and motorcycle size.

 - What caused the motorcycle accident?
 "I didn't see the motorcycle.
 It came out of nowhere."
 Our investigator will go to the scene and figure out what actually happened.
 Speeding is often wrongly cited as the cause, because car drivers have misperceptions about speed when it comes to bikes.

 - How serious are the injuries?
 Our lawyers closely monitor the medical diagnosis and treatment of motorcycle accident victims.
 Because motorcycles offer almost no protection in a crash, the injuries can be especially serious — brain damage (even with a helmet on), neck injuries, road rash, extensive scars, fractures that require surgery (including rods, plates ,and screws) and back injuries that cause paralysis.
 Motorcycle injuries can also lead to a wrongful death.